Tannop/Food-Calculator/README.md

     -  State Methods:

         calculateTotalPrice(): Calculates the total price of the order based on the quantity of each item ordered and any applicable discounts.

+## Unit Test

+The test cases ensure that the functionality of the CalculatorScreen widget works as expected.

+- Initial Total Price Test

+    Test Description: Verify that the initial total price is 0 THB.

+    Test Steps:

+    1. Pump the widget with MyApp.

+    2. Verify the presence of the text 'Total Price: 0.0 THB'.

+ - Total Price Without Member Card and No Discounts Test

+    Test Description: Verify the total price calculation without a member card and no discounts.

+    Test Steps:

+    1. Pump the widget with MyApp.

+    2. Tap the '+' button for the Red item twice.

+    3. Tap the '+' button for the Green item once.

+    4. Verify the presence of the text 'Total Price: 140.0 THB'.

+  - Total Price With Member Card and No Discounts Test

+    Test Description: Verify the total price calculation with a member card and no discounts.

+    Test Steps:

+    1. Pump the widget with MyApp.

+    2. Tap the Member Card checkbox.

+    3. Tap the '+' button for the Yellow item three times.

+    4. Verify the presence of the text 'Total Price: 135.0 THB'.

+## Contributing

+Tannop Sangvanloy created this flutter app on March 10, 2024.